 - Take a close look at your hobbies—they might expose you to paint, adhesives, and metals that contain POPs.

-- If you or someone in your family is a sports or recreational fisherman, pay close attention to consumption guidelines posted at fishing sites and at epa.gov/General.aspx.
+- If you or someone in your family is a sports or recreational fisherman, pay close attention to consumption guidelines posted at fishing sites and at find local fish advisories here.

 - If you drink water from a well, have the water tested for nitrates, heavy metals and bacteria when you confirm your pregnancy.

-- Be very careful about the type of plastic that comes into contact with your food—avoid the #3 and some #7 recycling codes.
-(Some 5 gallon water bottles are #7)
+- Be very careful about the type of plastic that comes into contact with your food—avoid the #3-Phthalates, #6 Styrene and #7 recycling codes, unless labeled “biobased” or “greenware”.

 - If you are unsure about your water supply, add a filter to your tap.

-- Choose organic food when possible, especially those highest in pesticide residues–see EWG’s Dirty Dozen.
+- Wash produce for at least 30 seconds under running water to remove dirt, bacteria and pesticide residues.
+Choose organic food if possible, for those highest in pesticide residues–see EWG’s Dirty Dozen.
 Eat more from the Clean Fifteen.

 - Avoid exposure to pesticides and herbicides around the house.
 More on that here.
 A pest-specific list of alternatives here.